Last Updated: October 22, 2024

 File Maryland Articles of Organization for your LLC.
 Once approved, this step makes your LLC official in the eyes of the state.

 Filing official government documents like this can be intimidating for many people, which is why we’re here.
-With our business formation plans, our professionals handle the filing for you to make sure it’s done correctly the first time.
+With our business formation services, our professionals handle the filing for you to make sure it’s done correctly the first time.
 But, although we can handle this for you, we’ll show you how the process works below.

 The Articles of Organization is filed with the Maryland Department of Assessments and Taxation to establish your business as a recognized legal entity.
 The Maryland LLC application form will ask you for the following information: